Review notes for VE280 (Programming and Elementary Data Structure) | SU2020 @UM-SJTU JI, Shanghai Jiao Tong University.

 In C++, dynamic casting is primarily used to safely downcast like casting a base class pointer (or reference) to a derived class pointer (or reference).
 It can also be used for upcasting, i.e. casting a derived class pointer (or reference) to a base class pointer (or reference).

-• Dynamic casting checks consistency at runtime; hence, it is slower than static cast
+, the base class should contain at least one virtual function. - Dynamic casting checks consistency at runtime; hence, it is slower than static cast

 class Shape{